laravel/lumen-docs/session.md

 #### Redis

-Before using Redis sessions with Laravel, you will need to install the `predis/predis` package (~1.0) via Composer.
+Before using Redis sessions with Lumen, you will need to install the `predis/predis` package (~1.0) via Composer.

 ### Other Session Considerations

-The Laravel framework uses the `flash` session key internally, so you should not add an item to the session by that name.
+The Lumen framework uses the `flash` session key internally, so you should not add an item to the session by that name.

 <a name="basic-usage"></a>
 ## Basic Usage

 #### Accessing The Session

 First, let's access the session.
 We can access the session instance via the HTTP request, which can be type-hinted on a controller method.
-Remember, controller method dependencies are injected via the Laravel [service container](/docs/container):
+Remember, controller method dependencies are injected via the Lumen [service container](/docs/container):

 	<?php